-The image recognition engine recognizes the objects in the image and classifies the scene based on the recognized result.
-The image recognition engine supports future applications such as visual-based search, video captioning, autonomous driving and visual Q&A. Saltlux plans to advance the current image recognition engine to a level in which it understands the meaning of the scenes in the image, beyond simple explanation of the image, so that it can achieve technological stack shown in the following picture.
+Saltlux’s AI suite image recognition engine recognizes the image’s objects and classifies them based on the recognized result.
+The image recognition engine supports future applications such as visual-based search, video captioning, autonomous driving, and visual Q&A. Saltlux intends to improve the present image recognition engine to the point where it understands the meaning of the scenes in the image, rather than just explaining the visual, to accomplish the technological stack depicted below.

 < Image recognition engine technology stack >

-- More detailed and accurate image understanding using knowledge graph
+- More detailed and accurate image understanding using the knowledge graph

-The image recognition engine uses the knowledge graph in the process in which it understands what the image means through object recognition.
-Unlike existing image recognition products that simply learn images tagged with words or sentences, it can be linked with a knowledge graph based on meaning to enable more detailed and accurate image understanding.
+During the process, the image recognition engine uses the knowledge graph to understand the meaning of the image through object recognition.
+Unlike conventional image recognition solutions that merely learn photos tagged with words or sentences, it can be linked with a knowledge graph based on meaning to enable more detailed and accurate image understanding.

 - Domain-specific image understanding

 Interpretation criteria may vary depending on domain knowledge.
-The image recognition engine based on knowledge graph can be linked with individual knowledge graphs built for various domains, resulting in image understanding results specific to each domain knowledge.
+The knowledge graph-based image recognition engine can be linked with individual knowledge graphs built for various domains, thus producing image understanding results specific to each domain’s knowledge.

 Main features and specifications

-The image recognition engine processes images from cameras in real time, recognizes the situation, and provides the recognized information to applications.
-To this end, it can consist of a visual analysis module to analyze various information in the image and a visual understanding module to understand the situation based on the analyzed information.
+The image recognition engine processes images from cameras in real-time.
+Later, it detects the situation and passes the information on to applications.
+In this case, it may include a visual analysis module to analyze various aspects of the image and a visual understanding module to comprehend the situation using the studied data.